Canberra Urology & Gynaecology Centre

 iAluRil is administered once a week for the first month, followed by every second week for the second month and finally once a month until stable remission.

-Copyright © 2019 Equinox Urology - All Rights Reserved.
+Copyright © 2025 New - All Rights Reserved.